daanzu/deepspeech-websocket-server/README.md

 Upgrade to the latest DeepSpeech with `pip install deepspeech --upgrade` (or gpu version).
 This package works with v0.3.0.

+The client uses `pyaudio` and `portaudio` for microphone access.
+In my experience, this works out of the box on Windows.
+On Linux, you may need to install portaudio header files to compile the pyaudio package: `sudo apt install portaudio19-dev` .
+On MacOS, try installing portaudio with brew: `brew install portaudio` .

 ## Server

 ```